aospapp/aosp/external/avb/README.md

       continues.
 If the device does not have a screen, other ways must be used to convey that the device is UNLOCKED (lightbars, LEDs, etc.).

+### Booting Into Recovery

+On Android devices not using A/B, the `recovery` partition usually isn't updated along with other partitions and therefore can't be referenced from the main `vbmeta` partition.

+It's still possible to use AVB to protect this partition (and others) by signing these partitions and passing the `AVB_SLOT_VERIFY_FLAGS_NO_VBMETA_PARTITION` flag to `avb_slot_verify()`.
+In this mode, the key used to sign each requested partition is verified by the `validate_public_key_for_partition()` operation which is also used to return the rollback index location to be used.

 ## Handling dm-verity Errors